uptoratlen/gsArchivPDFDownloader/README.md

 * Printing does not work for me.
   Well as the printing uses some transformations and additional packages, it may not work.
 Even I tested it on three system with different printers.
-There is a high chnace that it may not work for you.
+There is a high chance that it may not work for you.
 But maybe we could sort it out by some logging and debugging.